 The most commonly injured nerve in the upper limb is the radial nerve, where it is frequently injured by fractures of the humerus.
 The ulnar nerve is the second most commonly injured nerve, where it is injured by a problem in the elbow area.
 The median nerve is least likely to be injured and occurs when either the radius or ulna are fractured in the forearm.
-Lower limb peripheral nerve injuries are less common but occasionally an injury happens with the sciatic nerve with pelvic or hip fractures.
+Lower limb peripheral nerve injuries are less common, but occasionally an injury happens with the sciatic nerve with pelvic or hip fractures.
 Rarely the tibial and femoral nerves are injured.

-In wartime, peripheral nerve injuries are much more common and we owe much of our knowledge about the injury, repair, and recovery from incidents happening in the wars since WWII.
+In wartime, peripheral nerve injuries are much more common, and we owe much of our knowledge about the injury, repair, and recovery from incidents happening in the wars since WWII.
 In peacetime and in wartime, injuries to the peripheral nerve occurring in young males between the ages of 20 and 25.

-The most frequent causes of peripheral nerve injury are motor vehicle accidents (46 percent), motorcycle crashes (10 percent) and, to a lesser extent, pedestrian accidents and gunshot wounds.
+The most frequent causes of peripheral nerve injury are motor vehicle accidents (46 percent), motorcycle crashes (10 percent), and, to a lesser extent, pedestrian accidents and gunshot wounds.
 Brachial plexus injuries are most likely related to motor vehicle injuries and motorcycle crashes.
 The injury to the peripheral nerve is often made worse by other injuries to the central nervous system.
-About 60 percent who have peripheral nerve injury also have traumatic brain injury.
+About 60 percent who have peripheral nerve injury also have a traumatic brain injury.

 Peripheral nerve injuries are significantly important as they interfere with recovery of function and return to work abilities and carry the risk of secondary complications of falls, fractures, and other injuries.Classification of Nerve Injuries